FAQs

 What papers do you use in your press?

-I often use scrap or copy paper.
+I often use scrap or copy paper in my press.
 I explore papers and other useful additions to your press in my guidebooks and flower pressing courses.
-Read our blog ‘Choosing a Flower Press’ for more information.
+Read my blog ‘Choosing a Flower Press’ for more information.

 Where do you get your presses from?

-Most of my presses have been made by my husband and myself, because I like them to be a specific size.
-Read our blog ‘Choosing a Flower Press’ for more information.
-I also make miniature presses for on-the-go pressing and have been gifted some beautiful presses from Berstuk.
+I make most of my presses myself, because I like them to be a specific size.
+Read my blog ‘Choosing a Flower Press’ for more information.
+I have also been gifted some beautiful presses from Berstuk.
 You can find their presses here.
-Use the code LPFXBERSTUK for 10% off.
+Use the code LPF10BERSTUK for 10% off.

 How do I preserve the colour of my flowers?

-How you preserve the colour of your flowers can depend on multiple factors, including the type of flower you’re pressing, when in its life cycle you have pressed it, even to the environment it has been pressed in.
-To learn more about colour preservation, see our guidebook How to Preserve Colour or explore our flower pressing courses.
+How you preserve the colour of your flowers can depend on multiple factors, including the type of flower you’re pressing, when in its life cycle you have pressed it, even to the environment it is pressed in.
+To learn more about colour preservation, see my guidebook How to Preserve Colour or explore my flower pressing courses.

 My flowers keep turning brown/ going mouldy/ fading in the press.
 Help!

 You’re probably struggling with a moisture problem.
-To learn more, I recommend exploring one of our guidebooks or courses to troubleshoot this issue.
+To learn more, I recommend exploring one of my guidebooks or courses to troubleshoot this issue.

 How long do I press my flowers for?